 D.S.
 Martin is a Canadian poet with three collections to his credit.
-His new book, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
-Lewis, appeared in October from Cascade Books, as part of the Poiema Poetry Series.
+His latest book, Conspiracy of Light: Poems Inspired by the Legacy of C.S.
+Lewis, appeared in 2013 from Cascade Books, as part of the Poiema Poetry Series.
 His previous books include Poiema, which was a winner at the Word Awards in 2009, and his chapbook, So The Moon Would Not Be Swallowed, published by Rubicon Press (Edmonton) in 2007.

 He is the Series Editor for the Poiema Poetry Series from Cascade Books.